I love good food and L.A.'s great restaurants.

 5. Musso & Frank -- (323) 467-5123 -- 6667 Hollywood Blvd., Hollywood, CA 90028

 What to order: Any steak or chop from the grill.

 Scene: Featured in Once Upon a Time in Hollywood, this place is the definition of vintage LA style.
-It’s right on Hollywood Blvd, so valet park and be conscious of your surroundings.
-When Woody Allen came out of seclusion to do a junket for “Small Time Crooks,” her did it here.
-Musso’s has been around forever and stands as one of the last remaining old Hollywood hang outs.
-You can wear what ever you want (I mean it).
+It's right on Hollywood Blvd, so valet park and be conscious of your surroundings.
+When Woody Allen came out of seclusion to do a junket for "Small Time Crooks," he did it here.
+Musso's has been around forever and is one of the last remaining old Hollywood hangouts.
+You can wear whatever you want (I mean it).
 Full bar.